What are functions in C and C++?

 Return Type: It tells us what data type a particular function will give.
 Examples, void, float, double, int, etc. Note that with the void, you cannot use return.

 Function Name: It is the unique name of the function.
-If more than one same name is defined in a program, the compiler will throw an error message.
+If more than one name is defined in a program, the compiler will throw an error message.
 It could be any name.

 Argument Name and Type: It tells us what type of value a function will take and how many arguments are needed to be passed through it.
 There is no limit to the number of arguments.